-GCSE Business is assessed through two written exams papers, each one lasting 1 hour 45 minutes.
+The course is assessed through two written exams papers, each one lasting 1 hour 45 minutes.
 Each paper counts for 50% of the GCSE.
+The qualification is linear, meaning that students will sit all their exams at the end of the course.